dff1980/SAPDI-2022/README.md

  - Create MiniIO tenant
 Login to MinIO console with token from previously step.
  - create ingress for MinIO Console
+You needed SSL Certificate with Subject Alternative Name for FQDN.
+Because an installation system for SAP DI doesn't approve Self Signed standard certificate for Nginx ingress.
 Create an ingress.
 Add Annotations to the ingress.
 ```